chazzka/clanekforest/clanek.md

 In our proposed enhancement, we clearly have to deal with this issue.
 The problem is to somehow evaluate the sparseness of the data, differentiating between datapoint being >80 and somehow "far bigger than 80", making the latter novelty.
 The proposed solution is altering the concept of evaluation of a split point.
-Whereas the original Isolation Forest is making
+Whereas the original Isolation Forest is evaluating the split point based on the previous data, in our proposed solution we evaluate the split point based on the whole range.
+For this to work, several alterations to the split point evaluation and data